Resource Description Framework

 The Resource Description Framework (RDF) is a method to describe and exchange graph data.
 It was originally designed as a data model for metadata by the World Wide Web Consortium (W3C).
 It provides a variety of syntax notations and formats, of which the most widely used is Turtle (Terse RDF Triple Language).

 RDF is a directed graph composed of triple statements.
 An RDF graph statement is represented by: (1) a node for the subject, (2) an arc from subject to object, representing a predicate, and (3) a node for the object.
-Each of these parts can be identified by a Uniform Resource Identifier (URI).
+Each of these parts can be identified by a Internationalized Resource Identifier (IRI).
 An object can also be a literal value.
 This simple, flexible data model has a lot of expressive power to represent complex situations, relationships, and other things of interest, while also being appropriately abstract.

 RDF was adopted as a W3C recommendation in 1999.
 The RDF 1.0 specification was published in 2004, and the RDF 1.1 specification in 2014.
 SPARQL is a standard query language for RDF graphs.
 RDF Schema (RDFS), Web Ontology Language (OWL) and SHACL (Shapes Constraint Language) are ontology languages that are used to describe RDF data.